Vurtuga/Module-Federation-Fundamentals/README.md

 };
 ```
 #### 2 - Rename main.js file to bootstrap.js and create new main.js file and import bootstrap.js in it.
-We made this step to insure that all code in bootstrap.js & dependencies are fully loaded before load main.js in browser and to insure that we import bootstrap.js as function not as regular import statement to load it asynchronous not synchronous way.
+We made this step to insure that all code in bootstrap.js & dependencies are fully loaded before load main.js in browser and to insure that we import bootstrap.js as function not as regular import statement to load it asynchronous not synchronous way.<br>

 **main.js** :<br>
 `import ('./bootstrap.js')`<br>
 **bootstrap.js** :<br>